Deliveroo riders to seek employment rights at UK tribunal

 “We are claiming that these riders are employees of Deliveroo and that Deliveroo is acting unlawfully in denying riders these rights.”

-“We want to be able to offer riders greater security such as injury pay and sick pay alongside flexible work, but we are currently constrained by the law,” the spokesman said.
+Deliveroo did not immediately respond to a request for comment from Reuters.

-“That’s why we have called on the government to update legislation so we can end the trade-off between flexibility and security that currently exists in law.”
+The firm’s UK Managing Director Dan Warne told lawmakers last month that the company wanted to offer more benefits to its riders whilst maintaining the flexibility they enjoy.

-Leigh Day won a case last year on behalf of two Uber [UBER.UL] drivers entitling them to workers’ rights such as the minimum wage which the Silicon Valley firm has since appealed.
+Leigh Day won a case last year on behalf of two Uber drivers entitling them to workers’ rights such as the minimum wage which the Silicon Valley firm has since appealed.
+(Reporting by Costas Pitas; editing by Steve Addison)